-A. The position of the Arizona coordinate system shall be marked on the ground by horizontal control stations which have been established in conformity with standards adopted by the federal geodetic control committee for first order, second order class I or second order class II surveys or equivalent standards adopted by successors, at the time the surveys were made and computed on the North American datum, 1983.
+A. The position of the AzPCS shall be marked on the ground by geodetic control stations which have been established in conformity with standards and specifications adopted by the NGS for points included in the NSRS.

-B. A horizontal control station normally consists of, if practicable, a group of bronze or brass discs imbedded in concrete posts nearly flush with the ground surface or cemented into holes drilled into rock outcrops or ledges in such a configuration that the station is referenced by a subsurface mark in a precise vertical register with the surface mark, two reference marks, similar to the surface mark accurately located by azimuth and horizontal distance in respect to the horizontal control station and not more than one hundred fifty feet distant and an azimuth mark which may be similar to the horizontal control station not less than one thousand feet distant, or optionally, an object not less than three thousand feet distant such as a church spire, water tank, radio or television transmitting antenna, by which azimuth mark subsequent surveys may be accurately oriented.
+B. A geodetic control station consists of a bronze, brass, or other metal disc imbedded in concrete or cemented into a hole drilled into a rock outcrop, stainless steel rods driven to refusal and cased in ground access lids, measuring piers and/or antenna masts for direct placement of surveying instruments, or other stable objects suitable for long-term perpetuation of coordinates.

-C. Horizontal control stations shall be established, if practicable, in proximity to road intersections, hill or mountain tops and similar locations as an aid in the field searches for the horizontal control stations.
+C. Geodetic control stations must be established, if practicable, at publicly accessible locations, notwithstanding limitations to physical access governed by ARS 33-104.
+D; with public access to data and raw observables from automated observation sites; in accordance with NGS guidelines when applicable.

-33-134 Tract located in more than one zone; description
+33-134 Map Data located in more than one zone

-If a tract of land to be defined by a single description extends from one into another of the coordinate zones established by this article, the position of all points on its boundaries may be referred to as either of the two zones, the zone which is used being specifically named in the description.
+If data to be defined by a single description extends into one or more adjacent zones, the position of all points must be referred exclusively to one (1) of the zones, the zone which is used being specifically named in the map, report of survey, or other document in which the AzPCS, is utilized.

 33-135 Reliance of purchaser or mortgagee not required

-Nothing contained in this article requires any purchaser or mortgagee to rely on any land description, any part of which depends exclusively on the Arizona coordinate system, 1983.
+Nothing contained in this article requires any purchaser or mortgagee to rely on any land description, any part of which depends exclusively on the AzPCS.

 33-136 Public lands survey descriptions; conflicts; control

-If coordinates based on the Arizona coordinate system, 1983, are used to describe a tract of land which in the same document is also described by reference to a subdivision, line or corner of the United States public land surveys, the description by coordinates shall be construed as supplemental to the basic description of the subdivision, line or corner contained in the official field notes and plat filed of record, and in the event of a conflict the description by reference to the subdivision, line or corner of the United States public land surveys prevails over the description by coordinates.
+If coordinates based on the AzPCS, are used to describe a tract of land which in the same document is also described by reference to a subdivision, line or corner of the United States public land surveys, the description by coordinates shall be construed as supplemental to the basic description of the subdivision, line or corner contained in the official field notes and plat filed of record, and in the event of a conflict the description by reference to the subdivision, line or corner of the United States public land surveys prevails over the description by coordinates.

 33-137 Recording, filing, publishing extensions and densifications of the ground marking system

-A. Extensions and densifications of the ground marking system of the Arizona coordinate system, 1983, shall be executed in conformity with the standards and specifications of the federal geodetic control committee for first order, second order class I and second order class II surveys and computed on the North American datum, 1983.
+A. Extensions and densifications of the ground marking system of the AzPCS, must be executed in conformity with the standards and specifications of NGS for data to be included in the NSRS.

-B. The results of these surveys shall be published by a competent department of the federal government, such as the national geodetic survey, or a surveyor qualified to practice in this state, in which case the survey results shall bear a certification to the effect that the specifications of the federal geodetic control committee have been followed.
+B. The results of these surveys must be published by a competent department of the federal government, such as NGS, or a surveyor or engineer qualified to practice in this state, in which case the survey results must bear a certification to the effect that the standards, specifications, and guidelines of NGS have been followed, and a statement referenced in 33-131 C shall be included on the face of the published map, report of survey, or geospatial document in which the AZPCS, is utilized.